 Summary: The Pieps DSP Sport replaced the Pieps DSP Tour shortly after Black Diamond acquired Pieps in 2013.
 The Sport includes the strengths of the popular Tour plus a slew of notable enhancements.
-And the Sport costs less than the Tour.
-Black Diamond is truly pushing the envelope with the price-to-features ratio of avalanche transceivers.
+When it was released, the Sport really pushed the envelope on the price-to-features ratio of avalanche transceivers.

 Old versus New: If you liked the "old yellow" versions of the popular Pieps beacons (i.e., the original Pieps DSP and the DSP Tour), you'll be stoked to see that Black Diamond has made these transceivers even better.
 Here's a summary of the changes between pre- versus post-Black Diamond versions of the DSP transceivers.